overbrowsing/pruner/README.md

 ### Mobile Optimization

 On mobile devices (below the `mobileBreakpoint`), only the central tiles of the grid are loaded for improved performance.
 This is determined by the `mobileScale` parameter, which adjusts the scaling of the tiles based on the device’s screen size.
 For larger screens, the entire tiled image grid is constructed and displayed on a canvas.

+### Region of Interest (ROI)

+The Region of Interest `roi` attribute allows developers to shift the focal point of an image.
+ROI activates on smaller form factors and adjusts the image by shifting its focus based on the defined tile number, ensuring that off-centre subjects are the centre of attention within the viewport.

 ## Performance